lelopieri/numberToText/README.md

 #### Run Docker Image
 ```
-docker run -p 8080:8080 desafio/numbertotext
+docker run -p 3000:3000 desafio/numbertotext
 ```
-Now you can access the endpoint through the link <a href="http://localhost:8080/numbertotext/42" target="_blank">http://localhost:8080/numbertotext/42</a>
+Now you can access the endpoint through the URL <a href="http://localhost:3000/numbertotext/42" target="_blank">http://localhost:3000/numbertotext/42</a>

 [Using NumberToText](#using-numbertotext)